Swimming Efficiently by Wrapping: Introduction

-The wrap mode emerges when a cell encounter highly viscous or strongly confined environments \cite{Kuehn2017}.
-When a cell gets trapped during its forward pushing mode a buckling instability occurs in the flagellar hook that triggers the flagellum wrapped mode \cite{Kuehn2017, Park2022}.
-The number of known bacterial species showcasing a wrap mode under confinement is growing \cite{Thormann2022}.
+The wrapped mode emerges when a bacterium encounter highly viscous or strongly confined environments (\cite{Kuehn2017}).
+When a bacterium gets trapped during its forward pushing mode a buckling instability occurs in the flagellar hook that triggers the flagellum wrapped mode (\cite{Kuehn2017, Park2022}).
+The number of known bacterial species showcasing a wrapped mode under confinement is growing (\cite{Thormann2022}).
 Thus, a natural question arises: is the wrapped mode a mere accident or is it selected due to some advantage to the bacteria?
 Some studies suggest that the wrapped mode confer advantages to the motion in confinement environments.
-Kühn et al. observed experimentally that the wrapped mode can enhance the motion in highly viscous and structured environments \cite{Kuehn2018}.
-Kinosita et al. studied the motion of bacteria with wrapped mode in very tight confinements and concluded that the wrapped mode can allow the bacteria to glide over the substrate \cite{Kinosita2018}.
+Kühn et al. observed experimentally that the wrapped mode can enhance the motion in highly viscous and structured environments (\cite{Kuehn2018}).
+Kinosita et al. studied the motion of bacteria with wrapped mode in very tight confinements and concluded that the wrapped mode can allow the bacteria to glide over the substrate (\cite{Kinosita2018}).
 Along this line of work we investigate how the flagella motion in the wrapped mode favors the motion of bacteria under strong confinement by hydrodynamic interactions only.
-To this end we investigate the swimming of bacteria inside circular pipes by means of CFD simulations.
+To this end we investigate the swimming of a bacterium inside circular pipes by means of CFD simulations.
+We model the bacterium as a rigid ellipsoidal body with a single rigid flagellum attached to one of its pole as done in previous works (\cite{Higdon1979, Lauga2006}).
+The hydrodynamic interactions between the bacterium and pipe are computed by solving the Stokes equations with the rigid multiblob method, a regularized boundary integral method (\cite{Usabiaga2016, Usabiaga2022}).
 We show that the extended mode is more efficient in bulk and wide pipes while the wrapped mode can be more efficient in tight pipes.
-The scheme of the paper is the following.
-In Sec.\ \ref{sec:methods} we describe our numerical method, describe our results in Sec. \ref{sec:bacteria_in_pipe} and conclude in Sec.\ \ref{sec:conclusions}.
+The flow fields around the bacterium revel that the wrapped mode works as an Archimedes' screw pulling the fluid along the pipe.
+The scheme of the paper is the following, in Sec.\ \ref{sec:methods} we describe our numerical method and present some validations, then, we describe our results in Sec. \ref{sec:bacteria_in_pipe} and conclude in Sec.\ \ref{sec:conclusions}.